tomcontileslie/ThatChord/README.md

 ## Installing and Using ThatChord

+If you are a beginner using a Mac, you may wish to check out the more detailed [beginner step-by-step setup guide](https://github.com/tomcontileslie/ThatChord/wiki/Beginners) on the wiki.

 ThatChord runs by default via the Unix command line (though you can configure it to run via input in the Python console if you prefer).
 The default assumption is that the ThatChord folder lies in your Documents folder.